-Being stuck inside for most of 2020 seems like it’d be pretty restful, so why are we all so exhausted?
+Being stuck inside for most of the last year and a half seems like it’d be pretty restful, so why are we all so exhausted?
 Maybe the issue is as simple as this: we don’t know how to rest.

 This conversation has been lightly edited for content and clarity.

 Can you tell me a little bit about the origin story of your idea for the book and then how you’ve seen it land during pandemic season?

 I wrote this book and got the concept for it before the pandemic even hit.
 As I started to talk to people and say “Hey, this book’s getting ready to come out,” they were like, “Why do we need this book we’ve been resting?
 We’ve been stuck at home for six months?”